 Tell people what to do:

-- Call 24/7 & we’ll give you the 411 for FREE on how to protect your rights!
+- Call 24/7 & we’ll give you a free consultation on how to protect your rights.
 Call right now!

 When you’re done designing a Google Ad for lawyers, it should look like this

-If you send click-throughs to the homepage on your website, you will have an abysmal conversion rate.
+If you send click-throughs to the homepage of your website, you will have an abysmal conversion rate.
 You may as well send people to your competitor’s website.

-It’s vital that your custom designed landing pages are well designed by experienced landing page designers.
-The statistics reported by Search Engine Land shows why.
+It’s vital that your custom-designed landing pages are well designed by experienced landing page designers.
+The statistics reported by Search Engine Land show why.

 Search Engine Land reports: